All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Appendix

 To illustrate the details of the reproduction nodes in the DCG, we have provided an example in Figure \ref{fig:example_dcg}.
 In this example, the DCG incorporates four reproduction step nodes and one reproduction goal.
 The macro type is the "\textit{Gender}" and the subtype is the "\textit{Implicit Misogyny Slangs}".

-\paragraph{Representation of Reproduction Steps.} To represent the graph in the MLLM's input with plain text together with the logic semantics, we use the logic expression, which is concatenated by the logic symbols ($\land, \lor, \lnot, \rightarrow$).
+\paragraph{Representation of Reproduction Steps.} To represent the graph in the MLLM's input with plain text together with logic-based semantics, we use the logic expression, which is concatenated by logic symbols ($\land, \lor, \lnot, \rightarrow$).
 The example's reproduction steps can be formulated as follows:

 where the $\mathcal{N}_\text{rep}^{M_1}$ to $\mathcal{N}_\text{rep}^{M_3}$ means the content in the reproduction nodes, and the $\mathcal{N}_\text{rep}^{G}$ means the content in the reproduction goal.
-In the guidance of MLLM's inference of Section \ref{sec:retried}, the input logic expression utilizes the "\textit{then}", "\textit{and}", "\textit{or}", and "\textit{on the contrary}" to replace the logic symbols, so the input design concept with the logic expression can be illustrated follows:
+In the guidance of MLLM's inference of Section \ref{sec:retried}, the input logic expression utilizes the "\textit{then}", "\textit{and}", "\textit{or}", and "\textit{on the contrary}" to replace the logic symbols.
+Based on this criterion, the DCG is parsed into text according to the following rules.